If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 But mostly, I find kids shady.
-Like that bastard, R. Kelly says: REAL TALK.

-Anyway…you never really know what they’re going to say or do.
+You never really know what they’re going to say or do.
 Could they throw a tantrum and ruin a perfectly good evening?
 Probably.
 Are they going to say something wildly inappropriate and pass it off like they didn’t know better while Mommy says, “Eva, you don’t tell people they’re fat!”
 Like, yes, one-hundred-percent that’s going to happen in the presence of a child.

 Are they going to kill you?
 FUCKING MAYBE.

 People like to think children are cute and innocent and need to be protected at all costs.
 Don’t give them sex education, they’ll be ruined!

 Little did you know, they were already planning to ruin you.
 By flushing your phone down the toilet, or colouring the dog with a Sharpie.
 Or fucking killing someone.

 There are lots of examples of children who kill.
 Seriously, just google children who kill and watch the results roll in.
 But possibly my favourite example of this dark shady kid business is Mary Bell, who, at the age of ten, strangled two toddlers to death.

 Mary Flora Bell was born on May 26, 1957 in Northumberland, England to a 17-year-old sex worker named Elizabeth “Betty” McCrickett, and a petty criminal, Billy Bell (who was not her biological father.)
 Together the family of three lived on Whitehouse Road, in the Scotswood area of Newcastle.
 Whitehouse Road was a street that had high unemployment rates and a constant police presence for domestic-abuse issues, drug activity and sex workers.